sans-ui-org/sans-ui/src/routes/(section)/components/progress/+page.md

 ## Custom Inner Label

-Progress has `customInnerLabel` prop to decide the label inside of the spinner.
+The `customInnerLabel` prop allows you to display a custom label inside the progress circle.

 <Progress value={40} customInnerLabel="40 Mbps" />